 - Cost: Do more work with fewer scan operators because of highly automated conversion steps

 - Speed: Use as many computers or servers as needed to get the job done

-6 Features Make Digitizing Microfilm More Powerful
+6 Features Make Digitizing Microfilm More Powerful:

-- For large projects you need to be sure you're saving time at every opportunity.
+- For large projects you need to be sure you're saving time at every step.
 Choose a microfilm conversion solution that performs well with raw scanner output while operating in the fastest mode possible.

 - Automated digitization of media into individual cards, or frames.